Pat Mahomes, Tyreek Hill Are Taking over the NFL as Next Superstar Tandem

 Mahomes to Hill for real!!! 🐆🔥 #KCvsLAC #ChiefsKingdom https://t.co/wkoo7b0igI

 So if you're keeping score, Hill scored three of Kansas City's five touchdowns.
 But he was also responsible for 59 yards on four touches on Kansas City's other two touchdown drives.
-He and Mahomes provided pretty much all of Kansas City's offense on a day in which top back Kareem Hunt averaged just 3.1 yards per carry and complementary receivers Sammy Watkins, Chris Conley and De'Anthony Thomas combined to catch just five passes for 37 yards.
+He and Mahomes provided pretty much all of Kansas City's offense on a day in which top back Kareem Hunt averaged just 3.1 yards per carry, and complementary receivers Sammy Watkins, Chris Conley and De'Anthony Thomas combined to catch just five passes for 37 yards.

 In addition to the punt return score, Hill caught seven of the eight passes he was targeted on for an almost-career-high 169 yards.